Keep checking this page for all updates regarding the COVID-19 (coronavirus) pandemic.

 A large majority of our staff are now working from home using iPads purchased in anticipation of remote working.
 Two members of our Tenancy Sustainment Team are working onsite to ensure continued support is delivered and everything is running smoothly, with this system operating on a rota.

-We’ve installed a computer within one of our offices at Cosgarne Hall, where residents will be able to see and communicate with their support worker during scheduled appointments and keywork sessions.
+We have installed a computer within one of our offices at Cosgarne Hall, where residents will be able to see and communicate with their support worker during scheduled appointments and keywork sessions.

-We’re not restricting movement within our properties at this time.
+We are not restricting movement within our properties at this time.

 Residents been informed again about the new tighter restrictions and individuals have been advised against leaving the site in groups or multiple times a day by staff, and have been discouraged from doing this in the future.